appelmar/gdalcubes_cpp/doc/docs/installation.md

-# Getting started
+# Installation

-## Installation
+## Installation from sources

-### Linux source builds
+## Linux
 gdalcubes can be compiled from sources via [CMake](https://cmake.org/).
-CMake automatically checks whether all dependencies (Boost, GDAL, NetCDF, SQLite, and cpprestsdk libraries) are available and reports if not.
+CMake automatically checks for mandatory and optional dependencies and adapts the build configuration.
 The following commands install gdalcubes from sources.

 ```
 git clone https://github.com/appelmar/gdalcubes && cd gdalcubes